Purpose of the RTOR Pilot

 The Oncology Center of Excellence Real-Time Oncology Review (RTOR) pilot program aims to explore a more efficient review process to ensure that safe and effective treatments are available to patients as early as possible, while maintaining and improving review quality and balancing the review team’s workload through data and analysis standardization, and early iterative engagement with the applicant.

 For the pilot program, multiple supplemental New Drug Application (NDA) and supplemental Biologic License Application (BLA) submissions will be selected from each clinical division (Division of Oncology Products 1, Division of Oncology Products 2, and Division of Hematology Products) to evaluate the feasibility and optimize the process for RTOR.
+Some original NDA or BLAs may be selected as well.
 Acceptance into the RTOR pilot does not guarantee or influence approvability of the supplement, which is subject to the usual benefit-risk evaluation by FDA scientists.

 Submissions to be considered for the RTOR pilot should meet the following criteria: